Miguel Díaz de la Portilla: Early life and education

 Díaz de la Portilla's great-grandfather served in the Cuban Senate, while two of his great-uncles served simultaneously in the Cuban House of Representatives.
 A graduate of Miami's Belen Jesuit Preparatory School, Díaz de la Portilla went on to earn his bachelor's and law degrees at the University of Miami.

-He is one of the four children of Cuban exiles Miguel Ángel Díaz Pardo and Fabiola Pura de la Portilla García.
+He is one of the four children of Cuban exiles Miguel Díaz Isalgué and Fabiola Pura de la Portilla García.
 Díaz de la Portilla's two brothers, Alex and Renier, are also Miami-Dade politicians.
 Alex preceded Miguel in the Florida Senate (2000–2010), and previously served in the Florida House of Representatives (1993–2000).
 Renier served two stints on the Miami-Dade County School Board (1996–1998 and 2006–2012), and one term in the Florida House (2000–2002).

-Díaz de la Portilla has two sons and three daughters.
-He lives in Coral Gables, Florida with his wife, Elinette Ruiz-Díaz de la Portilla, also a Land Use and Zoning Attorney, and the couple's two daughters.
+Díaz de la Portilla has two sons and one daughter from his first marriage to María Feito.
+He lives in Coral Gables, Florida, with his wife Elinette Ruiz-Díaz de la Portilla, also a Land Use and Zoning Attorney, and the couple's two daughters.
 He has a black belt in Brazilian jiu-jitsu.

 Miami-Dade County Commission

 Díaz de la Portilla's career in public service began in 1993 when he was elected to the Miami-Dade County Commission from a new Hispanic-majority district.
 The district was created after a federal court ruled in 1992 that the county's system of electing its nine commissioners at-large violated the Voting Rights Act, and ordered special elections to elect a new, 13-member commission elected from single-member districts.

 On the County Commission, Díaz de la Portilla chaired the transportation committee, and also served as the commission's chair.
 Among his legislative initiatives were the creation of the county's Office of the Inspector General, the establishment of the Miami-Dade County Expressway Authority, and reforms to land use policy and the zoning process.

 In 2000, Díaz de la Portilla opted to run for Miami-Dade County Mayor rather than re-election.
 He lost to incumbent Mayor Alex Penelas in the first-round nonpartisan primary, 51.6 to 20.9%.
+He again ran unsuccessful for that office in 2004.